 The person you appoint must also be a registered elector to act as your proxy.
 It must be someone you can trust to vote in accordance with your instructions.

-The deadline to apply to vote by post for the European Parliamentary elections is 5pm Wednesday 8 May 2019.
+The deadline to apply to vote by proxy in the 6 May 2021 elections is 5pm on Tuesday 27 April 2021.

 Did you know?